Opera Mailbox Forensics- Complete Guide on Opera Analysis

 Using this software, one can effortlessly examine the information from the MBS file as follows.

-1: User needs to create a case before adding new evidential file.
-After which, the following pop-up wizard will appear from which you need to create a new case.
+1. The user needs to create a case before adding a new evidential file.
+After which, the following pop-up wizard will appear, from which you need to create a new case.

 create-new-case